SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_07c556c0-0675-478c-9803-e7990afe78b6_do_not_edit_manually.md

 ??? abstract "SentinelOne Suspicious Threat Not Mitigated (Medium Confidence)"

     A SentinelOne agent has detected a threat with a medium confidence level (suspicious) but did not mitigate it.
+This is all defined by the action.type field's value.

     - **Effort:** intermediate